-Neupro® is patent protected in the EU and the U.S. until 2021 and 2024 in Japan, additionally there are several formulation patents covering Neupro® in the U.S. and EU until 2030.
+Neupro® has been patent protected in the EU and the U.S. until 2021 and will continue to be patent protected until 2024 in Japan.
+Additionally, there are several formulation patents covering Neupro® in the U.S. and EU until 2030.